elixir-lang/elixir/lib/elixir/pages/references/gradual-set-theoretic-types.md

 However, by intersecting any type with `dynamic()`, we make the type gradual and therefore only a subset of the type needs to be valid.
 For instance, if you call `Integer.to_string(var)`, and `var` has type `dynamic() and (atom() or integer())`, the type system will not emit a warning, because `Integer.to_string/1` works with at least one of the types.
 This flexibility makes `dynamic()` excellent for typing existing code, because it will only emit warnings once it is certain the code will fail.
 For convenience, most programs will write `dynamic(atom() or integer())` instead of the intersection.
 They have the same behaviour.

-Once Elixir introduces a type language into its API, Elixir programs will behave as a statically typed language, unless the `dynamic` type is used.
+Once Elixir introduces typed function signatures, typed Elixir programs will behave as a statically typed code, unless the `dynamic()` type is used.
 This brings us to one last remark about dynamic types in Elixir: dyamic types are always at the root.
 For example, when you write a tuple of type `{:ok, dynamic()}`, Elixir will rewrite it to `dynamic({:ok, term()})`.
 While this has the downside that you cannot make part of a tuple/map/list gradual, only the whole tuple/map/list, it comes with the upside that dynamic is always explicitly at the root, making it harder to accidentally sneak `dynamic()` in a statically typed program.

 ## Roadmap